 4.6.3.1 Session management based network slice admission control

 A serving PLMN or the HPLMN can perform network slice admission control for the S-NSSAI(s) subject to NSAC to monitor and control the total number of established PDU sessions per network slice.
 The SMF performs network slice admission control on the S-NSSAI during the PDU session establishment procedure.
 If the maximum number of PDU sessions on a network slice associated with an S-NSSAI has been already reached, the SMF rejects the PDU session establishment request using S-NSSAI based congestion control as specifed in subclause 6.2.8 and 6.4.1.4.2.

+The SMF performs network slice admission control on the S-NSSAI for a PDU session that is associated with the non-3GPP access, when the UE requests to transfer a session from the non-3GPP access to the 3GPP access with the Allowed PDU session status IE as described in subclause 5.6.1.4.
+If the maximum number of PDU sessions on a network slice associated with an S-NSSAI has been already reached, the SMF rejects the request to establish the user-plane resources (see 3GPP TS 29.502 [20A]).

 Based on operator policy, the session management based network slice admission control is not applicable for the S-NSSAI included in the SMF emergency configuration data.